baijum/selenium-python/source/page-objects.rst

 This chapter is a tutorial introduction to page objects design pattern.
-A page object represents an area in the web application user interface that your test is interating.
-Page objects reduces the amount of duplicated code and if the user interface changes, the fix need only changes in one place.
+A page object represents an area in the web application user interface that your test is interacting.

+Benefits of using page object pattern:

+* Creating reusable code that can be shared across multiple test cases
+* Reducing the amount of duplicated code
+* If the user interface changes, the fix needs changes in only one place

 Test case
 ~~~~~~~~~